 Known as the “Greenstone centre of New Zealand”

-here are world class extreme kayaking rivers, white water rafting, heliskiing and hiking tracks that cross snowfields, glaciers and the Southern Alps.
-For the less adventurous there is an abundance of beach and rainforest walks, trout fishing, whitebaiting during the season and gold panning.
+There are world class extreme kayaking rivers, white water rafting, heliskiing and hiking tracks that cross snowfields, glaciers and the Southern Alps.
+For the less adventurous there is an abundance of beach and rainforest walks, trout fishing, Biking, whitebaiting during the season and gold panning.

 in early March each year has become famous for its bizarre wild food and great entertainment.